The Millionaire Goddess

 Genre: Short Stories

-"I'll Be With You Shortly" is a book of 23 short pieces by the author of "The Night John Died," "Anna And The Underground Realm" and "My Name Is Christina Barry, And I Hate You."
+"I'll Be With You Shortly" is a book of 23 short pieces by the author of "The Night John Died," "How To Hollywood" and "Alfie and Everybody."
 The book contains humor, horror, drama, romance, biography and essays on crazy toys from the late 60s.
 Sit back, relax and pick a card...any card...you'll find a winning hand in "I'll Be With You Shortly."

 MY NAME IS CHRISTINA BARRY AND I HATE YOU